dropbox/merou/CONTRIBUTING.rst

 Use cases should make all *decisions*, including authorization, policy, and enforcing invariants such as "you cannot disable a system permission."
-Services should do all *work*, such as changing rows in databases, gathering data and converting it to data transfer objects, and so forth.
+Services should do all *work*, such as changing stored data, gathering data and returning it as data transfer objects, and so forth.
+(Some of this work is delegated to underlying repository objects as described later.)
 A call to a service should only fail if the action requested is impossible (retrieving a non-existent object, for instance).
 All policy decisions are made by the use case.

-If the use case involves changing data in a persistant store, the use case is responsible for managing the transaction.
+If the use case involves changing data in a persistent store, the use case is responsible for managing the transaction.
 This is because the work of a use case may span multiple operations across multiple services, all of which should be included in a single database transaction.
 This is done